History of Russia: Changes to Russian society

 and to make women completely free of the responsibilities of childbearing, abortion was made legal as early as 1920.
 As a side effect, the emancipation of women increased the labor market.
-Girls were encouraged to secure an education and pursue a career in the factory or the office.
-Communal nurseries were set up for the care of small children, and efforts were made to shift the center of people's social life from the home to educational and recreational groups, the soviet clubs.
+Girls were encouraged to secure an education and pursue a career.
+Communal nurseries were set up for child care, and efforts were made to shift the center of people's social life from the home to educational and recreational groups, the soviet clubs.

-The Soviet government pursued a policy of eliminating illiteracy Likbez.
-After industrialization, massive urbanization began in the USSR.
+The Soviet government pursued a policy of eliminating illiteracy (Likbez).
+After industrialization, massive urbanization began.
 In the field of national policy in the 1920s, the Korenizatsiya was carried out.
 However, from the mid-30s, the Stalinist government returned to the tsarist policy of Russification of the outskirts.
-In particular, the languages of all the nations of the USSR were translated into the Cyrillic alphabet Cyrillization.
+In particular, the languages of all the nations of the USSR were transcribed into the Cyrillic alphabet in the process known as Cyrillization.